TTudino/Cant_ML_capstone/README.md

 ## Initial analysis ##

-The initial analysis is summarised in the `capstone_project.pdf` file.
+The initial analysis is summarised at https://medium.com/@tudinot/machine-learning-estimates-of-oceanic-anthropogenic-carbon-cant-82b3dc9951ec.

 Please read it through and feel free to ask/suggest any change.